z3i/gutenberg/book/usage.md

 {{include_into_rakefile}}
 ```

-Then you create book folder inside your project folder, and create
+Then create book folder inside your project folder, and create
 two files there: `structure.md` and `view.rb`.

 Structure is hooked up first and should be a barebone of your README.